MichaelWakahe/Javascript/Tutorials/React/Tic-Tac-Toe/README.md

+# Introduction

+This is the tutorial from the official React website: <https://reactjs.org/tutorial/tutorial.html>

-# Getting Started with Create React App
+## Getting Started with Create React App

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).